 The Applied Mathematics course at the University of Twente provides the best preparation for the international environment that you will later work in.
 The programme is structured according to the internationally recognized Bachelor and Master's system.
 Our practice-focused educational system is unique.
 During each ten-week module, all your lectures, practicals and projects will centre on one theme and for each module you will work on a project, together with the other members of your project group.
 This way you will acquire all the knowledge needed to solve the theme's assignments.

 Another important feature of the Applied Mathematics degree at the University of Twente is the so-called modelleerlijn (learning model).
 This model reinforces the applied nature of the programme and has become one of its main characteristics.
 Every year the problems you tackle will be more realistic and complex than they were the previous year.
 The highlight will be your Bachelor's thesis in the last year of your Bachelor's programme.

 Are you looking for an extra challenge and do you want to improve your knowledge of physics and computer science?
 You can choose to do two degrees at the same time.
-At the University of Twente you can chose a double degree in Technical Computer Science and Applied Mathematics, or in Applied Mathematics and Applied Physics.
+At the University of Twente you can choose a double degree in Technical Computer Science and Applied Mathematics, or in Applied Mathematics and Applied Physics.
 If you choose a double degree, then you will also follow a tailored study programme, combining parts from the modules of both programmes.
 Every quartile, you will have a slightly heavier course load than regular students; so it is important that you get good grades in your previous studies.